shafiqul60/SingularityProject/README.md

 username: user
 pass: 123456

-you can create own user account having signup
+to view user cerdential go to userlist or you can create own user account having signup